This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-2. In a paella pan or large skillet, heat the oil over medium-high heat.
+• In a paella pan or large skillet, heat the oil (or water, if making the dish oil-free) over medium-high heat.
 Add the onion and bell pepper.
 Cook and stir for 5 to 6 minutes until softened.
 Add the garlic, cook and stir for 30 seconds longer.

 Notes